zero7room/docs/README.md

   "GITHUB_TOKEN": "[insert your gihub token here]"
 }
 ```
-Fetch source code of the Handsontable PRO and CE and build the documentation:
+Fetch source code of the Handsontable and build the documentation:
 ```sh
 npm run start
 ```